-Protection systems are required to be provided by all agencies and Constituents connected to the ISTS.
-These are required to isolate the faulty equipments and protect the other components against all types of faults, internal/ external to them, within the specified fault clearance time with reliability, selectivity and sensitivity.
+Protection systems are required to isolate the faulty equipments and protect the other components against all types of faults, internal/external to them, within the specified fault clearance time with reliability, selectivity and sensitivity.

 All agencies connected to the ISTS shall provide protection systems as specified in the connection agreement.